Task Vector Bases: A Unified and Scalable Framework for Compressed Task Arithmetic: Additional examples of adapting task vector methods to bases

 \paragraph{1-to-1 task dataset correspondence.} Both Fisher weighting~\citep{matena2022merging} and RegMean~\citep{jin2022dataless} also implicitly assume a one-to-one mapping between each task dataset $D_i$ and its task vector $\tau_i$ (or equivalently fine tuned model $\theta_i$).
 For Fisher merging, this is because each task contributes its own Fisher matrix $\mathbf{F}_i$ computed on validation data from $D_i$.
 For RegMean, each task contributes a validation covariance $\mathbf{X}_i^\top \mathbf{X}_i$, again computed directly from $D_i$.
 Thus, in the original $T$ tasks setting, every task has its own dataset-level statistics that align exactly with its task vector.

 In the basis setting, this direct correspondence is broken: bases are mixtures of tasks rather than stand-alone vectors.
 To preserve compatibility, we follow the same idea as in our adaptation of Localize-and-Stitch in \Cref{sec:basis_arithmetic}.
 Specifically, we construct basis-level validation statistics by taking encoder-weighted combinations of the original per-task quantities.
 For Fisher, this yields a basis-level Fisher $\widetilde {\mathbf{F}}_m = \sum_{i=1}^T \mathbf{W}_e[i,m] \, \mathbf{F}_i$ that aggregates information from all tasks according to their encoder weights.
 For RegMean, the per-task covariance matrices are aggregated into $\widetilde {\mathbf{G}}_m = \sum_{i=1}^T \mathbf{W}_e[i,m] \, \mathbf{X}_i^\top \mathbf{X}_i$.
 These mixtures define new per-basis statistics, which can then be used in the same closed-form merging rules as the original methods.
+Notably, under equal dataset sizes $n_i = n$, computing per-task statistics directly on the subsampled mixed basis data $\widetilde{D}_m$ (with $n_i \cdot M/T$ examples per task, giving $nM$ total effective samples instead of $nT$) is equivalent to the weighted sum formulation by linearity of expectation.
+This means that in the basis setting, both Fisher and RegMean only require $M$ statistic computations on $nM$ total data instead of $T$ computations on $nT$ data.

 \paragraph{Others.} For other methods, adapting task-vector methods to a basis representation does not change their mathematical form: Task Arithmetic \citep{ilharco2022editing} and TIES \citep{yadav2024ties} still involve coefficient searching over nonnegative coefficients using validation data, while AdaMerging \citep{yang2023adamerging} and aTLAS \citep{zhang2024knowledge} continue to solve unconstrained coefficient-learning problems either on a small unlabeled or labeled dataset.
+Similarly, WEMoE \citep{tang2024merging} routes MLP modules via a learned router while merging non-MLP modules standardly; since bases preserve the same module structure, it applies directly.
 The only modifications are (i) replacing task vectors $\tau_i$ with bases $B_m$, and (ii) replacing $D_t$ with subsampled datasets $\widetilde{D_t}$.
+Each method incurs a per-vector processing cost $c_\mathcal{M}$ that scales from $T$ to $M$ in the basis setting.